Moving to Micoud, Saint Lucia

 We asked people in Micoud if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Micoud, it's important to respect local customs and traditions.
 Avoid wearing revealing clothing, especially in religious or traditional settings, as it can be seen as disrespectful.
 Do not take photos of locals without their permission.
 This is considered rude and invasive.
 Avoid discussing sensitive topics such as politics and religion unless you are well-informed and the conversation is initiated by a local.
 Do not litter or disrespect the environment.
 Saint Lucia is known for its beautiful natural landscapes and locals take pride in preserving it.
 Avoid being overly loud or disruptive, especially in public places.
 This can be seen as disrespectful to the local culture.
 Do not make derogatory comments or jokes about the local culture, language, or traditions.
 This is considered highly disrespectful.
 Avoid being overly familiar or touchy with locals you just met.
 Personal space is valued and it's important to respect that.
 Do not assume everyone speaks English.
 While it is one of the official languages, many locals speak Patois, a French-based Creole language.
 Avoid being impatient or rushing things.
 The pace of life in Micoud is generally slower than in many Western countries.
 Do not ignore local customs and traditions.
-Participating in them is a sign of respect and can enhance your experience in Micoud," explained one expat living in Micoud, Saint Lucia.
+Participating in them is a sign of respect and can enhance your experience in Micoud," said one expat in Micoud.

 About the Author